Soak stains with baking soda

 There’s no doubt that bleach is a great stain remover.
 Some laminate manufacturers suggest using it undiluted on stains, while others warn against using any product that contains bleach.

 Since you may not know what brand of laminate you have, test bleach before using it.
 Wipe a little on an inconspicuous spot and let it dry.
 Check the spot for discoloration before you use bleach on a stain.
+These are the mistakes people make when cleaning with bleach.

 Protect against future stains